delta-rho/install-emr/README.md

 *   Copy the command below to your favorite text editor then replace `<bucket>` with your own S3 bucket (and path if different) and specify the key-pair you just made in the Amazon EMR install guide
 *   Run the command from the command line (or DOS Prompt) on your local machine where you installed elastic-mapreduce as outlined in the install guide above
 *   Linux/Mac
+**NOTE**
+The last line of this command
+`--script s3://<bucket>/install-post-hadoop`
+Is a "step" used to setup a multiuser environment and stage data.
 ````
 ./elastic-mapreduce --create --alive --name "RhipeCluster" --enable-debugging \
 --num-instances 2 --slave-instance-type m1.large --master-instance-type m3.xlarge --ami-version "2.4.2" \